Enter order-level values

 | Break-even Selling Price |

-This ecommerce profit margin calculator helps sellers estimate order-level profitability before launching or scaling a SKU.
-It combines product cost, marketplace fee, payment charges, shipping, packaging, ad spend and other variable costs to show both profit per order and net margin percentage.
+This ecommerce profit margin calculator estimates per-order contribution margin for marketplace and D2C sellers.
+It combines product cost (COGS), marketplace fee, payment gateway fee, shipping, packaging, ad spend and other variable costs to show both gross profit per order and net margin percentage from a single form.

 No. This calculator focuses on variable costs per order.
 Fixed overheads like rent and salaries should be tracked separately for contribution margin analysis.